 DAY 2: BARSENTO - ALBEROBELLO

-A short private transfer will take you to one of the most important areas of the Itria Valley: here, in the past, the “Barsentana” way connected the region coast to coast, from the Ionian to the Adriatic.
+Today a short private transfer will take you to one of the most important areas of the Itria Valley: it is here that the “Barsentana” way connected the region from one sea to the other, from the Ionian to the Adriatic.

-Pole of these trades was the “Barsento” church and the community around: this building, related to the VII C, is one of the most unique example of a church built with the dry-stone technique, the same used to build the Trulli!
+Pole of these trades was the “Barsento Church” and the community around: this building, related to the VII C, is one of the most unique examples of a church built in “Trullo” technique!

-After a visit, continue your walk through century-year-old beech woods, and have a look at the little caves around you, like the “Soap” or “Holy Mary” cave.
+After a visit, continue your walk through century- old beech woods, and have a look at the little caves around you, like the “Soap” or “Holy Mary” cave.
 You will finally arrive in Alberobello, UNESCO heritage site and world capital of Trulli.

 DAY 3: COREGGIA - LOCOROTONDO